valentina-b/book-my-wedding-wish/README.md

 ### Images

 The wedding ambience has also been expressed through the images.
 As mentioned in the introduction section above, I felt that it's difficult to represent a wedding-related topic in design without following some kind of widely-spread association to weddings.
-For me that meant white wedding dress, flowers and bouquet of flowers, rings and hearts.
+For me that meant white wedding dress, flowers and bridal bouquets, rings and hearts.
 This could also be done differently - for example, [TheKnot](https://www.theknot.com/) decided to feature in their header video clips of a Christian wedding, a Hindu wedding, etc. to be more inclusive.

 ### Visual Style